Alaric617R/Rust-Blog/lifetimeComplex6-4.md

 }
 ```

-We won't haste to explain how lifetime parameter works here, instead we will embed it with some caller.
+We won't hasten to explain how lifetime parameter works here; instead, we will embed it in some caller.
 For now, just understand what it wants to accomplish:

-1. First, loop through batched requests in FIFO order;
+1. First, loop through a batch of requests in FIFO order;

-2. When queue not empty, serve the front request as much as we can.
+2. When `queue` is not empty, serve the front request as much as we can.

    + If `max_process_unit` is enough to cover this request, just decrements `max_process_unit` by `request.num_request_left` and keeps processing;

-   + If `max_process_unit` is not enough to complete the whole request, we will return the request reference and hopes some handler will process it, or just put it back to the queue, which is out of our concern.
+   + If `max_process_unit` is not enough to complete the whole request, we will return the request reference and hope some other handler will process it, or just put it back to the queue, which is out of our concern.

-3. If queue is empty, it means all requests have been served and we return blissfully.
+3. If `queue` is empty, it means all requests have been served and we return blissfully.

-### Inside the DB Finally
+### Finally Inside the Database

 Eventually, we're able to put together all the pieces and design our DB.
-For simplicity, we model this as single-threaded:
+For simplicity, we will model this as single-threaded:

 ```rust
 fn main() {